-Abuse can be subtle to the eye but have devastating consequences for your loved one.
-There are several different categories of elder abuse; learning about them can help you spot the signs and step in right away Spotting unexplained bruises or injuries, listening to your loved one’s concerns and making more frequent visits can help you detect the signs of abuse.
+Signs of elder abuse can be subtle to the eye but have devastating consequences for your loved one.
+There are several different categories and signs of elder abuse; learning about them can help you spot the signs and step in right away Spotting unexplained bruises or injuries, listening to your loved one’s concerns and making more frequent visits can help you detect the signs of elder abuse.

 - Physical Abuse: Just what it sounds like, your elderly relative is harmed physically by hitting, pushing or scratching.
 Misuse of restraints falls into this category as well.

-- Emotional Abuse: Scaring, neglecting, demeaning and humiliating the elderly patient all fall into this category, as does anything else that causes emotional stress and harm as a result of malice or neglect.
+- Emotional Abuse: Scaring, neglecting, demeaning and humiliating the elderly patient are all signs of elder abuse and fall into this category, as does anything else that causes emotional stress and harm as a result of malice or neglect.

 - Sexual Abuse: Watch for, and protect your loved one against, unwanted sexual attention from caregivers or other residents.

 - Financial Abuse: Theft of money, accounts, jewelry, identification, gifts and personal possessions happens at an alarming rate, and you should monitor your elder’s accounts, credit reports and belongings regularly.

 What to do if you suspect abuse

 Act quickly if you suspect a problem; the faster you stop the abusive behavior, the better it will be for your loved one.
 Report signs of elder abuse and your concerns to authorities and document the problem; you should also seek legal advice and file a lawsuit if warranted.
 Filing suit not only protects your loved ones, but it also exposes the offending agency or individual and keeps other seniors safe as well.